You Owe Money —

 - The bankrupt is not required to pay a portion of his/her income into the bankruptcy estate as per the standards established by the Office of the Superintendent of Bankruptcy (OSB);

-- The discharge is not opposed by a creditor, the trustee or the OSB.
+- The discharge is not opposed by a creditor, the Licensed Insolvency Trustee (LIT) or the OSB.